marinafomicheva/NLP_Zipfs_en_zh/README.md

-# NLP_ex_1
+# 🎵 Zipf’s Law of Abbreviation for Rap Lyrics

-# Content:
+# In this repository, you'll find:

-Zipf's Law English - code for English
+- Zipf's Law English: Code for English analysis.

-all_lyrics.csv - dataset rap and hip-hop lyrics in English
+- all_lyrics.csv: Dataset containing rap and hip-hop lyrics in English.

-Zipf's Law Chinese - code for Chinese
+- Zipf's Law Chinese: Code for Chinese analysis.

-lyrics.txt - dataset rap and hip-hop lyrics in Chinese
+- lyrics.txt: Dataset containing rap and hip-hop lyrics in Chinese.

-chinese_frequencies.csv - Chinese frequencies for plotting
+- chinese_frequencies.csv: Chinese frequencies for plotting.

-english_frequencies.csv - English frequencies for plotting
+- english_frequencies.csv: English frequencies for plotting.

-en_zh_plot - code for plotting two languages on the same graph
+- en_zh_plot: Code for plotting two languages on the same graph.

 # Dependencies: English Lyrics